 I think he was at the point in the tale where he had to pay for gas for his boat with gold.
 I tapped on the doctor’s shoulder and whispered, “Just so you know, this stuff is actually true..he’s had quite a life.”

-My dad really was Indiana Jones; the world adventurer, the brash Westerner who got into scrapes and took risks, met with success and failure regularly and was always plotting his next big “thing”..
+My dad really was Indiana Jones; the world adventurer, the brash Westerner who got into scrapes and took risks, the guy who met with success and failure regularly and was always plotting his next big “thing”..

 And yet here he was now, just another wrinkly, old man in a blue gown flirting with a pretty nurse.

 No matter what was going on in his brain, clearly, he was still in the game.